Yes, it really is that simple! All you need is sugar and 5 minutes to make this popular cocktail sweetener. Here’s how to make simple syrup at home!

 Instructions

-- Add the sugar and water to saucepan and heat over medium heat.
+- Add the sugar and water to a saucepan and heat over medium heat.

-- Stir until sugar is dissolved (don’t bring to simmer) for 1 to 2 minutes.
+- Stir until the sugar is dissolved, about 1 to 2 minutes.
+Remove from the heat before it simmers (or when the temperature reaches 140°F).
 Cool to room temperature before using.
-Keeps in the refrigerator for 1 month.
+Store refrigerated in a sealed container for 1 month.

 - Category: Essentials